How to Design B2B SaaS Blogs for Conversion

 Then, rather than using a high-intent CTA like the standard trial or demo, we suggest using a medium-intent CTA.
 This will better match the intent level for the majority of your blog audience, and give you the opportunity to guide more of them down the funnel from there.

-For more ideas on types of medium intent content you could use for your header CTA, check out our article on SaaS content strategy.
+For more ideas on types of medium intent content you could use for your header CTA and more broadly how to build an effective SaaS content marketing strategy, check out our article on SaaS content strategy.

 2. Blog Post Date